-Our Brief Guide to How Your Parliament Works provides a good overview of how Dáil Éireann, Seanad Éireann and the Oireachtas Committees work with clear, plain English explanations for many of the terms and language used by the Parliament.
+Our A Brief Guide to How your Parliament Works provides a good overview of how Dáil Éireann, Seanad Éireann and the Oireachtas Committees work with clear, plain English explanations for many of the terms and language used by the Parliament.

 The Constitution empowers each House to make its own Standing Orders (Rules) with power to attach penalties for their infringement.